 When he got home from running errands, he passed by Katerina's place (which is in the same building as Andrey Semyonovitch's) and saw her getting things ready for the funeral.
 He remembered that he was invited and that Raskolnikov would be there, too.

-OK, now we are back in the present, at Andrey Semyonovitch's, with Luzhin and Andrey.
+Okay, now we are back in the present, at Andrey Semyonovitch's.

 Luzhin loathes Andrey Semyonovitch.
 Andrey Semyonovitch is part of a group (or groups) of people who are reacting (by conducting social experiments) against the norms of their society.